zhongfu/tp/docs/UserGuide.md

 ## FAQ

-**Q**: How do I save the data?
+**Q**: How do I save my data?

-**A**: PeopleSoft automatically saves the data to the folder you placed it in automatically after any command.
+**A**: PeopleSoft automatically saves application data to the folder that it was started from after every command.
 There is no need to save manually.

-**Q**: What happens if I want to edit the data externally?
+**Q**: How can I edit the application data manually?

-**A**: PeopleSoft data is saved as a JSON file under `/data/peoplesoft.json`.<br>
+**A**: PeopleSoft data is saved as a JSON file under `data/peoplesoft.json` in the folder that it was started from.
+It is possible (although not recommended) to modify application data by editing that file.

 <div markdown="block" class="alert alert-warning">

 **:warning: Caution:**<br>

-Do not edit the data directly unless you are sure that its format will remain valid.
-If your changes to the data file makes its format invalid, PeopleSoft will discard all data and start with an empty data file at the next run.
+Do not edit the data directly unless you know what you are doing.
+If your changes cause the data file to become invalid, PeopleSoft will discard all data and start with an empty data file the next time it is started.

 </div>

 **Q**: Can I get back the initial sample data?

-**A**: Deleting the file `/data/peoplesoft.json` will reload the sample data on the next start-up of PeopleSoft.
+**A**: Deleting the `data/peoplesoft.json` file and restarting PeopleSoft will cause the sample data to be reloaded.

-**Q**: How do I transfer my data to another Computer?
+**Q**: How do I transfer my data to another computer?

-**A**: Install the app in the other computer and overwrite the empty data file it creates with your existing PeopleSoft data file.
+**A**: Install the app on the other computer and overwrite the `data/peoplesoft.json` file it creates with your existing `data/peoplesoft.json` file.

 **Q**: How do I report a bug?
 How do I suggest a feature?

-**A**: You may create an issue under the `Issues` tab on our [GitHub Page](https://github.com/AY2122S2-CS2103T-T11-4/tp/tree/v1.3.tag).
-You may suggest a feature in the same way.
+**A**: You may report a bug or suggest a new feature on the [PeopleSoft issue tracker](https://github.com/AY2122S2-CS2103T-T11-4/tp/issues).

 --------------------------------------------------------------------------------------------------------------------